17 Health Benefits of Beetroot (and Beet Juice): Number 2 Can Be Life Saving

 Benefits of beet are many!

-Beetroot is often used as an ingredient added to soups, salads, and pickles.
-It is also used as a coloring agent.
+You can add beet to soups, salads or pickles.
+It’s also a good coloring agent.
 There is a good reason to start adding this delicious vegetable to your daily diet.

 You can also add this to your green juice!